-These amendments to IAS 1 are effective for years beginning on or after January 1, 2023.
-These amendments are expected to have no impact for the Company.
+These amendments to IAS 1 are effective for years beginning on or after January 1, 2024.
+Management does not expect any significant impact on the consolidated financial statements.

 6. EXPLORATION AND EVALUATION ASSETS

 Maybrun Property

 On July 7, 2022, the Company acquired all of the issued and outstanding common shares of LRE in exchange for the issuance of 2,000,000 common shares (valued at \$350,000) to the shareholders of LRE and the issuance of 80,000 common shares (valued at \$14,000) to the former vendors of the Maybrun Property.